William-Ogilvie/NYC-taxi-data-analysis/README.md

 ### 4_modelling.ipynb

 This notebook does our inital modelling.
 We start with three strands of model: linear regression, XGBoost (referred to as the non_linear model in our notebooks) and a hybrid model which is linear regression with boosted residuals (so linear regression with XGBoost fitted to the residuals of the linear regression).
 We use the features found in the previous notebook and split the data into a training and test set.
+For the XGBoost models (so both standalone and the one found in the boosted linear regression) we fit using early stopping on a validation set (10% of the training set) to help reduce overfitting.
 To assess the quality of the model on the test set we compute the MAE for multi step forecasts of different step length (so for daily step lengths of 7, 30, 60 and for hourly 24, 48 and 168).
 As well as starting at different offsets throughout the test series, i.e. different starting dates for the forecast.
 We then take the average MAE across all the offsets and use that as a score to compare the models on each different step length.

 ### 5_model_selection.ipynb

 In this notebook we first compute the SHAP values for some of the best models from the previous notebook.
 We use this to create a reduced feature set by ranking feature importance by mean absolute SHAP value.
 We then test that this reduced feature set captures enough of the original signal to be useful.
 Using the same model evaluation scheme as in the previous notebook.
 Then we perform Bayesian hyperparamter tuning with Optuna to tune all the XGBoost models.
+The objective function for optuna will split the training data into 5 train test folds of increasing size.
+It will then train the model on the training part of the fold and run the same forecast regime used in 4_modelling on the test part of the fold.
+Returning an average MAE across the offsets for that fold.
+The objective function then returns the average of these average MAEs across all 5 folds.
+This is what Optuna will optimise for.
+We then run the same forecasting scheme as in 4_modelling to see if the tuning has improved the models.
 Finally we use the evaluation scheme as in the previous notebook to find the best model for the two time series cases: daily and hourly.

 #### Notes on Hyperparameter Tuning